Lurkars/gloomhavensecretariat/README.md

 Since *GHS* is a web application, no installation is required and it runs in any modern browser, even on mobile devices, but it can also be [installed](#install) for offline use.

+An extensive settings menu ensures highly individual customization to suit all requirements.
+Almost every feature can be switched on/off or customized.

 *Gloomhaven Secretariat* is open-source software built with [Angular](https://angular.io/) and is open for the community to actively [contribute](#contributing) ideas, suggestions and of course feedback and bug fixes.

 A basic user guide is available [online](https://help.gloomhaven-secretariat.de).